taunoha/nuxt4-starter-template/README.md

 A modern Nuxt starter template packed with essential features and best practices.
 While Nuxt 3 is currently stable, this template is forward-compatible with the upcoming Nuxt 4, incorporating its latest enhancements and development patterns.

 This template serves as a future-proof foundation for your projects, allowing you to:
-- Leverage upcoming Nuxt 4 features
+- Leverage Nuxt 4 features
 - Use the latest Tailwind CSS v4 capabilities
 - Follow best practices and modern development patterns
 - Typescript enabled by default

-> [!NOTE]
-> This template is maintained to stay current with Nuxt 4's development progress.

 ## Features